 The Rise of Skywalker is the best example of the nostalgia mode of cultural output imaginable.
 After the perceived wrongs of The Last Jedi, JJ.
 Abrams looked in the only direction available to him for inspiration: backwards.

-Comrade Grinch is an anti-capitalist icon and we won’t have a bad word said about him.
+Comrade Grinch is an anti-capitalist icon and we won’t have a bad word said about them.
 Happy holidays to all who celebrate, from Red Fightback.

 To praise Joker as a great left-wing film is a poor and inaccurate reading at best, and dangerous at worst.
 The Joker is not a good film, politically speaking.